For Authors

 Referencing

-Ensure all hyperlinks are valid and clickable.
+Ensure all hyperlinks in your reference list are valid, current, and clickable.

 Please consult the APA website for the format of references.
 Do not leave out any details.
 See https://apastyle.apa.org/style-grammar-guidelines/references/examples/webpage-website-references.